umr-amap/iamap/docs/source/tools.md

 If you have a pretrained backbone, you can give a path to the weights in the corresponding field and this will be the backbone used for encoding.

+### Parameters

+- **Input raster layer or image file path:**

+The raster you want to feed to a deep learning encoder.
+This can either be a layer loaded in QGIS or the path to a file.

+- **Selected Bands:**
+Bands that will be fed to the encoder.
+Selected none feeds all the bands as is into the encoder.
+If you select a number of bands different that the one of the backbone you are using, the pretrained model will be changed accordingly.

+- **Processing extent:**
+Defaults to the entire image.
+Otherwise, you can set a smaller processing extent, either by calculating from a layer, from the current map canvas or by drawing the extent on the map.

+- **Sampling size:**
+The input raster will be sampled in squares of this sampling size (in pixels).
+This size can differ from the input size of the chosen deep learning encoder, sampled tiles will be resized before entering the encoder.

+- **Stride:**
+Step size between two sampled tiles.
+If the stride is equall to the sampling size, the raster will be sampled allong a grid.
+If the stride is smaller than the sampling size, there will be an overlap between neighboring tiles.
+If the stride is larger, this will likely cause an error.

+- **Use GPU if CUDA is available**
+If the plugin recognises a GPU, it will be used for computing.

+- **Pre-selected backbones:**
+A selection of backbones.

+- **Enter an architecture name if you want to test another backbone**:
+You can use other backbones available on [huggingface](https://huggingface.co/timm).
+These however may not work properly depending on their architecture.
+Most ViT like backbones should work.

+- **Batch size:**
+How many tiles are fed into the network at once.
+This only takes effect if a GPU is available.

+### Advanced parameters

+- **Target CRS:**
+CRS into which the resulting raster should be projected.

+- **Target resolution:**
+target resolution in meters.

+- **Pretrained checkpoint:**
+If you have a pretrained model available on disk, you can use this one rather than pre-trained weights available on the web.

 ---------------------------------------
 ## Dimension reduction